top of page

 • Patterns of Control: Authority is exercised without accountability, reinforcing fear, silence, and compliance.

-In our experience, this church has used extremely high-pressure tactics, which many experienced as brute force and deeply harmful.
-Imbalanced power dynamics, inappropriate gender dynamics, surprise meeting dynamics and straight up bullying people.
-It's difficult to explain this area with logic, it is brute force and it is ugly.
-Some of these real stories are 30 years old, some are recent.
+In our experience, this church has used extremely high-pressure tactics that many experienced as brute force and deeply harmful: imbalanced power dynamics, ambush meetings, and straight-up bullying.
+It is difficult to explain this area with logic - much of it is brute force, and it is ugly.
+Some of these stories are 30 years old, some are recent.
 From our perspective, once someone gives this church influence over their life, that influence can be used in ways that feel coercive.

 In one situation, a wife of many years was led by her husband into what she thought was a small private meeting, only to be met unexpectedly by a large group of men in leadership.
-It's one thing if you know the terms of an engagement beforehand, but quite another when a private counseling session turns into a surprise board meeting and you're the entire agenda.
-In the business world this is called an "Ambush Meeting" and considered a dirty trick - in a church it seems totally out of place.
+It is one thing to know the terms of an engagement beforehand; it is quite another when a private counseling session suddenly becomes a surprise leadership meeting and you are the entire agenda.
+In the business world, this is called an ambush meeting and considered a dirty trick; in a church it seems totally out of place.
 In the business world, people expect competition, strategy, and even manipulation.
-But in a church environment, people come in trusting - they don’t anticipate that kind of behavior.
+In a church environment, people come in trusting - they do not anticipate that kind of behavior.

-In another case, a young wife and mother was called into a closed door meeting where she met a large group of men in leadership who laid down the law for 2 hours.
-It's pure intimidation.
-This kind of behavior is absolutely, totally off-limits in a normal church.
-It would be seen as a massive breach of trust, a totally inappropriate imbalance of power and abusive behavior that would result in major repercussions for a leadership team.
+In another case, a young wife and mother was called into a closed-door meeting and found herself facing a group of male leaders who “laid down the law” for two hours.
+It was pure intimidation.
+This kind of behavior is absolutely off-limits in a healthy church.
+It would be seen as a massive breach of trust - an inappropriate imbalance of power and abusive conduct that would result in major repercussions for a leadership team.

-In another instance, a young couple was called into a private meeting with senior leaders.
+Alongside these ambush meetings, relational pressure has also been used to enforce conformity.
+In one instance, a young couple was called into a private meeting with senior leaders.
 During the conversation, one of the leaders questioned why the husband continued to maintain contact with a family member who had left the church, noting that other relatives had chosen to distance themselves.
-When the individual clarified whether this meant being expected to shun that family member, the leader responded with a gesture of agreement rather than correction.
+When the individual asked whether this meant being expected to shun that family member, the leader responded with a gesture of agreement rather than correction.
 No explicit command was issued, but the exchange communicated that relational distancing was expected and regarded as normative within the community.

-In another account, a member was questioned by leadership about why they continued to maintain a relationship with someone who had left the church.
-During the exchange, the leader asked, “Why would you want to continue the friendship with them?” and followed with, “I can’t tell you what to do, but I would not have a relationship with them.”
+In another account, a member was questioned by leadership about why they continued to maintain a friendship with someone who had left the church.
+During the exchange, the leader asked, “Why would you want to continue the friendship with them?” and added, “I can’t tell you what to do, but I would not have a relationship with them.”
 While framed as personal opinion rather than instruction, the statement came from a position of spiritual authority and carried clear normative weight.
-No explicit command was given, yet the message communicated was unmistakable: continued relationship was viewed as suspect and discouraged.
+No explicit command was given, yet the message was unmistakable: continued relationship was viewed as suspect and discouraged.

 A Pattern of Domination and Control